 Did you know that the color you paint your bedroom can impact how fast you fall asleep and the quality of your zzz’s?
-Grays, blues, and other muted tones can promote sleep, whereas fiery reds and oranges can actually inhibit it.
-But the importance of choosing the right colors extends well beyond your walls—to your furniture and decor, too.
-Need some inspo to turn your bedroom into a relaxing retreat?
-Keep scrolling for 10 soothing spaces, designed to lull you to sleep.
+Grays, blues, and other muted tones can promote sleep, whereas fiery reds and oranges can actually inhibit it (see our complete guide to the worst bedroom wall colors here).
+However, the importance of choosing the right colors extends well beyond your walls, but to your furniture and decor, too.

 One way to make any room feel larger and simultaneously more serene?
 Light hues and lots of texture.
-White washed walls and floors coupled with throw pillows in gray tones, create a laid back sleeping chambre.
+That said, you’ll want to avoid a completely stark white scheme, as it often has the potential to make a space feel sterile and intense.
+Whitewashed walls and floors coupled with muted grays, blonde woods, and graphic art create a laid back sleeping chamber.

 Pops of Pink

-This dreamy room, designed by Nicole Rosenberg, is a prime example of how gray doesn’t have to be drab.
+Seemingly created with the sweetest of siestas in mind, this dreamy room, designed by Nicole Rosenberg, is a prime example of how gray doesn’t have to be drab.
 Rosy hues and ‘70s-inspired details, like copper pendant lamps and faux fur, add a cozy, luxe feel.
+Goodnight world, hello slumber.

-A coat of sky blue paint and a subtle patterned rug anchor the room’s serene vibe.
-Plush textures and gold details prove that relaxing can also be posh.
+An icy coat of blue paint and a subtle patterned rug anchor this room’s serene vibe.
+Here, ultra-plush accents—like the faux fur bench and mint green throw blanket—balance out the room’s harsher metallic moments.
+Consider this proof that relaxing can also be posh.